ros-hybrid-behaviour-planner/so_data/README.md

 Please find more information about the formulas in the paper by Olfati-Saber.

-The approach leads to some problems in combination with RHBP and some enhancements might be required.
+The approach leads to some problems in combination with RHBP and some enhancements might be required as the velocity of the turtles might be zero at several occasions.

 The calculations need the following input data: `Boid = collections.namedtuple('Boid', ['p', 'v'])` with `p` being the robot's current position and `v` being the robot's velocity.
+`Flocking` implements flocking based on Olfati-Saber as a movement pattern.
-In class `Flocking` data from an SoBuffer instance is transformed to match this input and the methods implementing the flocking behaviour based on Olfati-Saber are invoked.
+In class `Flocking` data from an SoBuffer instance (from method `agent_set()`) is transformed to match this input and the methods implementing the flocking behaviour based on Olfati-Saber are invoked.

 ```python